 Coordination: Adjusting actions in relation to others’ actions.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-There were about 98,600 jobs for Emergency Dispatcher in 2016 (in the United States).
+In the United States, there were 98,600 jobs for Emergency Dispatcher in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 8,100 new jobs for Emergency Dispatcher by 2026.
-There will be an estimated 10,000 positions for Emergency Dispatcher per year.
+The BLS estimates 10,000 yearly job openings in this field.